mngste/crucible/README.md

 # Crucible 🛠️

-A Fedora Linux System Tool that automates the setup and configuration of a Fedora Linux system with Gnome.
+A Fedora/Ubuntu Linux System Tool that automates the setup and configuration of a Fedora/Ubuntu Linux system with Gnome.
 It installs and configures packages, desktop environments, and various utilities to create a fully functional development environment.

 ## Features